Head to Head Battle - The Pax 3 vs Arizer Argo

 To change the temperature during a vaping session when using the PAX 3, you just have to push the mouthpiece for two seconds.
 To switch between temperature settings, you just need to shake the device or tap the mouthpiece - simple, right?

 If you want finer temperature control over the vaping experience, you’ll need to download the free PAX Mobile app for your smartphone.
 The device connects to it using Bluetooth technology, and the entire experience is hands-free.

 One of the greatest things about vaping that it allows you to truly taste the delicate balance of terpenes in your dry herb.
-But to fully enjoy those flavours every time you vape, you need a vaporizer with a vapor path made from top-quality materials, and specifically designed to give you the best flavour possible.
+But to fully enjoy those flavors every time you vape, you need a vaporizer with a vapor path made from top-quality materials, and specifically designed to give you the best flavor possible.

 The PAX 3 has a medical-grade stainless steel vapor path which many people consider to be great (though not as great as the glass used in the ArGo).
 It also comes with a silicone mouthpiece, which can actually lower the quality of the vapor due to its porous properties.

-Since the flavour is subjective, only you can decide which vaporizer materials you prefer.
-So if you already have a vaporizer, keep in mind what materials it is made with, and consider whether you think the flavour can be improved, or if you like it just how it is.
+Since the flavor is subjective, only you can decide which vaporizer materials you prefer.
+So if you already have a vaporizer, keep in mind what materials it is made with, and consider whether you think the flavor can be improved, or if you like it just how it is.

 Because the PAX 3 doesn’t have a removable vapor path, cleaning it takes a bit of time compared to cleaning other vapes.
 To clean the PAX 3:

 - Begin by opening the herb chamber and, using a metal cleaning tool, gently scrape away any residue.